lisaong/stackup-workshops/mask-or-not/README.md

 This uses a Depthwise Separable Convolutional Neural Network classifier to output a binary "mask" or "no mask" prediction.
 Images are downsampled to 10x10 pixels.

-A Depthwise Separable Convolutional Layer cuts down the amount of Multiply-Add operations, compared to a Convolutional Layer, at the expense of fewer weights.
+A Depthwise Separable Convolutional Layer cuts down the amount of Multiply-Add operations, compared to a Convolutional Layer, at the expense of fewer weights (lower model complexity, more tendency to underfit).

 ![arch](separable_cnn.png)